plan-net/core4/docs/source/api.rst

 response format
 ###############

-The standard json resopnse carries the following attributes:
+The standard json response carries the following attributes:

 * ``_id`` - the request _id
 * ``code`` - the HTTP response code